-Crown Oaks Odds
+Kennedy Oaks Odds

-The Crown Oaks Odds cater for both types of punters quite well with almost a split in the market right down the middle.
+The Kennedy Oaks Odds cater for both types of punters quite well with almost a split in the market right down the middle.
 The majority of time there will be a clear favourite, a horse that punters are prepared to back and back hard to get the victory.
 This confidence is built up around all the factors spoken about earlier including previous form, set weight conditions, track conditions and all the rest of it.
-They have a decent strike rate with the favourites as well with punters seeming to have the Crown Oaks worked out fairly well.
+They have a decent strike rate with the favourites as well with punters seeming to have the VRC Oaks worked out fairly well.